 Every time it rains, fertilizers, herbicides, bacteria from pet waste, and chemicals flow from our properties into local waterways.
 This pollution can make it unsafe for people and wildlife.
 The James River Association created the River Hero Home program to celebrate individuals who take steps to improve their home, pledge to take action for the James and become a hero for our community and our river.
 Becoming a River Hero Home is a simple way to help protect the James River to ensure its health and enjoyment for future generations.

-This October, we’ll be highlighting our River Hero Homeowners all month long so that you can #MeetOurHeroes and hear firsthand how they’re making a BIG difference for our river!
+We are highlighting our River Hero Homeowners so that you can #MeetOurHeroes and hear firsthand how they’re making a BIG difference for our river!

 Drew Harrigan lives just outside of Richmond on Jimmy Winters Branch which flows to Powhite Creek.
 He highlights the importance of native plants and the benefits they provide below.